Welcome to the page for Seacroft Wheelers women members and those riders looking to join us 🙂

 *In 2018 we took the decision to replace one of our two annual male road races with one of the few women’s road races across Yorkshire and the only women’s category 3/4 road race in 2019 aimed at encouraging and developing the women’s racing scene.

 Happily (with the support of the local cycling community) it was an amazing day and a huge success, a full field of 60 women took to the starting line in March 2019 (a British Cycling record for amateur women’s racing).
 As well as supporting women that wanted to race it was also about demonstrating to our female members (and the world) that we support getting more women on bikes.
 Read all about the race here.
-The women’s race was due to run again in March 2020 with another sell-out field before COVID-19, and is currently rescheduled for August but the hope and intention is that this becomes a regular event in the cycling calendar.
+The women’s race was due to run again in March 2020 with another sell-out field before being cancelled due to COVID-19 (along with the rescheduled version in August that year) but the hope and intention is that this becomes a regular event in the cycling calendar.

 *We created the women’s officer role in 2019, intended to be a focal point, sounding board and information resource and general confidante to assist and represent our female members in all aspects of their cycling.